Get insider access

 3. Best Small Budget Microwave

-Its controls include typical options like 'Defrost,' 'Popcorn,' and 'Potato' modes.
-There's a dedicated 'mute' button, so muting and unmuting button chimes is particularly easy.
-However, it lacks a steam sensor, so you always have to input a cook time or food weight.
-The light inside the cooking chamber isn't very bright, so you can't see into it very well.
+If space is at a premium in your living space and you're looking for something small, the GE JES1072SHSS is a good option.
+This very compact microwave has a smaller footprint than the Toshiba EM925A5A-BS or Toshiba EM131A5C-BS, so it's a good choice for tight spaces like RVs, dorm rooms, or studio apartments.
+It doesn't heat food as quickly, but that's not a huge issue if you're only planning on zapping bowls of instant noodles.
+Its controls include options like 'Defrost,' 'Popcorn,' and 'Potato' modes.
+There's a dedicated 'Mute' button, so muting and unmuting button chimes is particularly easy.
+However, it doesn't have a steam sensor, so you must input a cook time or food weight.
+The light inside the cooking chamber isn't very bright, and you can't see into it very well when the door is closed.

 See our review